MofasserHossain/Premier_Leagues_Team/README.md

 # Premier Leagues Team Project

-Here is the live [link](https://premier-leagues-team.netlify.app/).
+Here is the live [link : premier-leagues-team.netlify.app](https://premier-leagues-team.netlify.app/).

 ## How to setup in local desktop